I create, craft, curate stories, events, brands, & spaces that are innovative + intersectional.

-For over a decade, from creating to convening and curating to critiquing, I have infused strategy, storytelling, & design into the work of shifting culture, rethinking activism, & creating collaborative movements rooted in gender justice, economic justice, racial justice, sexual justice, fat justice, & climate justice.
+From creating to convening and curating to critiquing, I infuse strategy, storytelling, & design into the work of shifting culture, rethinking activism, & creating collaborative movements + communities.

-I believe the world can be changed through art and music and long nights on porches that involve too much beer and conversations that start closer to the time the sun comes up than when it goes down.
+I believe the world can only be changed through art and music and long nights on porches that involve too much beer and conversations that get interesting closer to the time the sun comes up than when it goes down.

 queer single-mom healing from life as cult-church royalty.